Inter-American Court of Human Rights: Ruling

 After hearing the witnesses and experts and analyzing the evidence presented, the Court issues its judgment.

 Its deliberations are conducted in private and, once the judgment has been adopted, it is notified to all the parties involved.

 If the merits judgment does not cover the applicable reparations for the case, they must be determined at a separate hearing or through some other procedure as decided on by the Court.

-The reparations the Court orders can be both monetary and nonmonetary in nature.
+The reparations the Court orders can be both monetary and non-monetary in nature.
 The most direct form of redress are cash compensation payments extended to the victims or their next-of-kin.
-However, the state can also be required to grant benefits in kind, to offer public recognition of its responsibility, to take steps to prevent similar violations occurring in the future, and other forms of nonmonetary compensation.
+However, the state can also be required to grant benefits in kind, to offer public recognition of its responsibility, to take steps to prevent similar violations occurring in the future, and other forms of non-monetary compensation.

 For example, in its November 2001 judgment in the Barrios Altos case – dealing with the massacre in Lima, Peru, of 15 people at the hands of the state-sponsored Colina Group death squad in November 1991 – the Court ordered payments of US$175,000 for the four survivors and for the next-of-kin of the murdered victims and a payment of $250,000 for the family of one of the victims.